-N. A stormwater management measure approved under the municipal stormwater management plan or ordinance may be altered or replaced with the approval of the municipality, if the municipality determines that the proposed alteration or replacement meets the design and performance standards pursuant to Section 4 of this ordinance and provides the same level of stormwater management as the previously approved stormwater management measure that is being altered or replaced.
-If an alteration or replacement is approved, a revised deed notice shall be submitted to the municipality for approval and subsequently recorded with the Office of the County Clerk and shall contain a description and location of the stormwater management measure, as well as reference to the maintenance plan, in accordance with M above.
-Prior to the commencement of construction, proof that the above required deed notice has been filed shall be submitted to the municipality in accordance with M above.

-O. Green Infrastructure Standards

-- 1. This subsection specifies the types of green infrastructure BMPs that may be used to satisfy the groundwater recharge, stormwater runoff quality, and stormwater runoff quantity standards. - 2.
+- N. A stormwater management measure approved under the municipal stormwater management plan or ordinance may be altered or replaced with the approval of the municipality, if the municipality determines that the proposed alteration or replacement meets the design and performance standards pursuant to Section 4 of this ordinance and provides the same level of stormwater management as the previously approved stormwater management measure that is being altered or replaced.
+If an alteration or replacement is approved, a revised deed notice shall be submitted to the municipality for approval and subsequently recorded with the Office of the Bergen County Clerk and shall contain a description and location of the stormwater management measure, as well as reference to the maintenance plan, in accordance with M above.
+Prior to the commencement of construction, proof that the above required deed notice has been filed shall be submitted to the municipality in accordance with M above. - O. Green Infrastructure Standards - 1.
+This subsection specifies the types of green infrastructure BMPs that may be used to satisfy the groundwater recharge, stormwater runoff quality, and stormwater runoff quality standards. - 2.
 To satisfy the groundwater recharge and stormwater runoff quality standards at Section 4.P and Q, the design engineer shall utilize green infrastructure BMPs identified in Table 1 at Section 4.F. and/or an alternative stormwater management measure approved in accordance with Section 4.G.
 The following green infrastructure BMPs are subject to the following maximum contributory drainage area limitations:

-Best Management Practice Maximum Contributory Drainage Area
+Maximum Contributory Drainage Area

-Dry Well 1 acre
+1 acre

-Manufactured Treatment Device 2.5 acres
+2.5 acres

-Pervious Pavement Systems Area of additional inflow cannot exceed three times the area occupied by the BMP
+Area of additional inflow cannot exceed three times the area occupied by the BMP

-Small-scale Bioretention Systems 2.5 acres
+2.5 acres

-Small-scale Infiltration Basin 2.5 acres
+2.5 acres

-Small-scale Sand Filter 2.5 acres
+2.5 acres